|Approved by:||The President|

 A. Speaking to the News Media on Behalf of the University

 The Executive Director of University Communications is the only authorized spokesperson for the University.
 In the event another member of the campus community would be a more appropriate spokesperson on specific campus matters, the Executive Director of University Communications will designate another faculty or staff member to speak to the media on a case-by-case basis.
 In the event the Executive Director of University Communications is unavailable, the Vice President for University Communications and the Director of Communications will work with University leadership to designate another spokesperson.

 B. Invitations to the News Media to come to Campus

-The Office of Marketing and Communications must approve the invitation of any member of the News Media at a University event and must give approval for any member of the media to be present on campus.
-If an uninvited member of the News Media is on campus without approval, call the Department of Public Safety at (202)-319-5111 or the Office of Marketing and Communications at (202)-319-5600.
+The Division of University Communications must approve the invitation of any member of the News Media at a University event and must give approval for any member of the media to be present on campus.
+If an uninvited member of the News Media is on campus without approval, call the Department of Public Safety at (202)-319-5111 or the Division of University Communications at (202)-319-5600.

 C. Speaking on an Individual's Specific Area of Expertise

 Faculty and staff members are actively encouraged to provide commentary to the news media on their areas of expertise in print and multimedia platforms.
 The Division of University Communications monitors news and provides the media with tip sheets, including University expertise available for commentary.

 While the Division of University Communications serves as the primary contact point for media who are looking for University expert commentary, those listed on the Catholic University Experts website are permitted to speak directly to media.
 Faculty and staff members nevertheless should inform The Division of University Communications about an interview at the time it is scheduled and share the news clip with the office.

 The Division of University Communications staff is available to screen calls from journalists for faculty and staff members who desire this service.
 Media requests can be forwarded to (202) 319-5600 or emailed to firstname.lastname@example.org.